TIP Integration Overview: OpenCTI

 - GREYNOISE_SIGHTING_NOT_SEEN=false

-to match your system's information, assuming this isn't already defined in your environment file.
-Also ensure a unique connector ID is defined forconnector_id
+opencti_urlandopenct_tokento match your system's information, assuming this isn't already defined in your environment file.
+Also ensure a unique connector ID is defined forconnector_id - By setting

 When using environment variables, the configuration file will reference those, such as follows: